GRAAL-Research/deepparse/.github/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-All of the code is formatted using [yapf](https://github.com/google/yapf) with the associated [config file](https://github.com/GRAAL-Research/deepparse/blob/master/.style.yapf).
+All of the code is formatted using [black](https://black.readthedocs.io) with the associated [config file](https://github.com/GRAAL-Research/deepparse/blob/master/pyproject.toml).
 In order to format the code of your submission, simply run
-> See the [styling requirements](https://github.com/GRAAL-Research/deepparse/blob/master/styling_requirements.txt) for the proper yapf version to use.
+> See the [styling requirements](https://github.com/GRAAL-Research/deepparse/blob/master/styling_requirements.txt) for the proper black version to use.

 ```
-yapf deepparse --recursive --in-place
-yapf tests --recursive --in-place
+black .
 ```

 We also have our own `pylint` [config file](https://github.com/GRAAL-Research/deepparse/blob/master/.pylintrc).
 Try not to introduce code incoherences detected by the linting.
 You can run the linting procedure with